kiwitcms/Kiwi/docs/source/contribution.rst

 Security Issues
 ---------------

-If you think that an issue with KiwiTestPad may have security implications, please do not publically report it in the bug tracker.
+If you think that an issue with Kiwi TCMS may have security implications, please do not publically report it in the bug tracker.
 Instead ping us via email to coordinate the fix and disclosure of the issue!